Lexcelon/batlab-toolkit-gui/README.md

 When prompted to specify an installation directory, give it a different name such as ``C:\Program Files (x86)\Lexcelon\Batlab Toolit GUI_develop``.

 Continue the installation as you would for a release build.
 You may wish to give the new desktop shortcut a name such as ``Batlab Toolkit GUI - Develop``.

+# User Guide

+The Batlab Toolkit GUI is a tool to control a set of Batlabs and run tests on battery cells.